Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 Wind chill easily leads to these two dangers when hiking, so be sure to dress appropriately for the conditions.
 This includes wearing a hat, gloves, and wind-resistant clothing.

-You also want to be sure to pay attention to the symptoms of hypothermia and frostbite, which include shivering, confusion, slurred speech, and more.
+You also want to pay attention to hypothermia and frostbite symptoms, which include shivering, confusion, slurred speech, and more.
 If you experience any of these symptoms, seek medical attention immediately.

 Seven Actionable Tips For Hiking In the Wind